aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/HoloLeif.md

 After the yield return, `data[3]` is set to 2 so this move alongside move 9, 10, 11 and 12 can't be used on the next actor turn.

-## Move 7 - Multiple hits icicle fall attack
+## Move 7 - Multiple hits icicle fall attack with potential [Freeze](../../Actors%20states/BattleCondition/Freeze.md) infliction
 A multiple hits icicle fall attack that hits 4 times where each hit is single target.

 ### [DoDamage](../../Damage%20pipeline/DoDamage.md) calls